 - Pick up time is no later than 4:45.
 Please remember that in your contract, you agreed for one of our board members to take your child to their home, if you are late.

 Each family is required to contribute 16 work hours each semester.
 We have dates available for each parent to choose, and we try to be flexible in allowing this freedom to choose dates and jobs.
 Shifts are 4 hours for 4 days or 1 hour per week to fulfill the 16 hour requirement.
 When you sign up for a shift, we expect that you will fulfill your obligation.
 Please mark your work shifts on your calendar.
 Thursday Connection will send a reminder email with a list of workers for the week.
 Please check your emails.

-Please be 10 minutes early for your shift to allow time to get younger children who are not in classes at TC in childcare, check-in and settle your children in their respective classes.
+Please be 10 minutes early for your shift to allow time to get younger children who are not in classes at TC in childcare, check-in and settle your students in their respective classes.
 At the shift check-in table, you must initial that you are present and pick-up a job description from the job description box.
 Please read and follow that description unless you are asked by the family work coordinator to serve somewhere else.
 At the end of your shift, please replace the job description and initial out.
 Thursday Connection reserves the right to place you in any job as our needs dictate.
 As we depend on those working their Family Work Hours to provide essential staffing, children may not accompany parents as they fulfill their work requirements.

 •If you have a schedule change, you are required to make the change with Shannon Osucha the week before your scheduled shift.
 The master list will be available during co-op hours through Shannon to obtain names and numbers of other workers with which to switch your dates.
 You may also access the list through Shannon by email during the week .
 It is your responsibility to find a replacement for yourself.
 When you have made a switch or found a replacement, please notify Shannon as soon as possible.
 919-0072 cell; Email: email@example.com